 - Microsoft Windows platform (Windows 7)

 - Oracle Java Development Kit (JDK) (Version 6)

-- Apache Ant (version 1.8.1)
+- Apache Ant (version 1.8.4)

-- Python for Windows (version 3.1.2)
+- Python for Windows (version 3.2.3)

-In addition, the PATH environment variable must be set to properly point to the executables for Java, Ant, and Python.
+In addition, the PATH environment variable must be set to properly point to the locations of the executables for Java, Ant, and Python.

-Although the versions listed above were used to develop and test the test cases, other versions may work as well.
+Although the versions listed above were used to develop and verify the test cases, other versions may work as well.